zxcheese-dev/FileScript/README.md

 ## Notes

-- No external dependencies required at runtime
+- Everything is string-based (no types yet)
-- Variables are stored in memory only
+- Variables can reference other variables
-- All values are treated as strings
+- Strict undefined-variable behavior
-- No functions or loops yet
+- Designed for file automation and scripting
-- Designed as an educational scripting language focused on file operations and simplicity
+- Actively evolving language
 ```